 Not necessarily.
 Generally, a router needs one antenna for each band so that a dual-band router will have two antennas.
 After that, the additional antennas are for extra features, such as MU-MIMO, Beamforming, etc.

 But even then, more antennas don’t necessarily mean more features.
 Also, the number of antennas doesn’t change the range of a router.

 In other words, they change the type of coverage but not the range itself.
 So more antennas might mean faster speed grades, but not always so.

 That’s because ultimately, it’s how the router’s FEM and firmware handles its antennas that matters.
 And a Wi-Fi connection’s speed takes two; the client also needs to support the feature and speed grade of the router for the goodness to happen.

 In short, there’s no need to get too hung up on the number of the little poles sticking out of our Wi-Fi box.

-My home is sprawling, can a third-party or directional antennas help?
+My home is sprawling, is it wise to use third-party or directional antennas on my router?

 The general answer is no. That’s because most vendors don’t make directional antennas for their broadcasters, and third-party ones don’t usually work as you might hope, if at all.

 (On the other hand, you can use generic antennas at the receiving end — they are just passive pieces of metal.
 For example, if you get a TP-Link Wi-Fi adapter, you can use the antennas of an Asus on it — most of the time, they fit.)